Creative Metal Gates, Railings, Balustrades, Garden Sculpture ...

-Welcome to Verdigris, a contemporary forge and metalworking studio based near Manchester.
-Work made by the forge is installed throughout the UK and occasionally further afield!
-All types of creative and artistic metalwork is designed and made, ranging from pure sculpture through to more practical items such as gates, railings and balustrades.
-We have gained a reputation for creating exciting, innovative and highly detailed designs by blending traditional blacksmithing techniques with the use of modern precision machinery.
-Our passion is for forged steel and wrought iron but many other metals such as bronze, copper and stainless steel are used.
-You can see a selection from our portfolio of bespoke metalwork below but there is a more comprehensive body of work to view in the gallery pages.
+Welcome to Verdigris, a contemporary forge and metalworking studio based in Dorset near Wimborne Minster run by artist blacksmith David Hyde.
+Work made by David can be installed throughout the UK and occasionally further afield.
+All types of creative and artistic metalwork is designed and made, ranging from garden sculpture through to more practical items such as gates, railings and balustrades.
+David has gained a reputation for creating exciting, innovative and highly detailed designs by blending traditional blacksmithing techniques with the use of modern precision machinery.
+His passion is for forged steel and wrought iron but many other metals such as bronze, copper and stainless steel are used.
+You can see a selection from his portfolio of bespoke metalwork below but there is a more comprehensive body of work to view in the gallery pages.

 These vibrant and exuberant stair railings were commissioned by clients with a passion for gardening and nature.
 The railing's design was inspired by the youthful and inquisitive growth of seedlings and how their emerging tendrils and leaves appear to explore their surroundings as they rapidly grow.

-We have an affinity towards designs using movement and flow.
-Sweeping curvilinear lines are our specialty, as these bespoke, stylish and contemporary metal railings demonstrate.
+David has an affinity towards designs using movement and flow.
+Sweeping curvilinear lines are a specialty, as these bespoke, stylish and contemporary metal railings demonstrate.
 They were commissioned for a villa in the French Riviera and their design uses breaking waves for its inspiration.
 As with many of our commissions, the railings are designed without a surrounding rectangular metal frame.

 This galvanised steel tree sculpture was commissioned for the side of Affleck's Palace; a shopping arcade in Manchester with an eclectic mix of small independent stalls and boutiques aimed at the student market.
 The spreading growth of the tree suggests youthful and inquisitive exploration.